-CPW and GOCO funding to support work to minimize the need for federal listings under the Endangered Species Act (ESA).
+GOCO funding supports work to minimize the need for federal listings under the Endangered Species Act (ESA).
 These efforts require CPW to utilize the best science, employ models for efficient and effective resource planning, and conduct sound research to adequately protect and conserve Colorado's fish and wildlife populations.

-• Conserving land and protecting rivers for people and wildlife
+Conserving land and protecting rivers for people and wildlife